Ponzi (film)

-Ponzi is 2021 Nigerian comedy film based on the victims of the 2016 MMM Ponzi scheme.
+Ponzi is a 2021 Nigerian comedy film based on the victims of the 2016 MMM Ponzi scheme.
 It was written by Toluwani Obayan, produced by Vincent Okonkwo and directed by Kayode Kasum.
 It stars Jide Kosoko, Chinyere Wilfred, Timini Egbuson, Tope Tedela, Broda Shaggi and Mr Macaroni.
 It was released theatrically on 12 March 2021.

 Plot

 Abeke the omniscient narrator introduces the residents of a close.
 Chief Olaoba is a wealthy politician who neglects the needs of the community he represents.
 He however shows up occasionally to distribute money to his constituents.
-Bob returns from dispora and goes to the close and gains the trust of the occupants and convinces them to invest in a get-rich-quick scheme named Richvest.
+Bob returns from the diaspora and gains the trust of the occupants of the close and convinces them to invest in a get-rich-quick scheme named Richvest.
 This leads to a series of unexpected events.